raei-2748/invariant-hedging/DATA.md

 The `data/sample/` subtree ships with the repository to power smoke tests.
 The real dataset must be staged under `data/raw/` by the user.

+### Miniature dataset for releases

+Tagged paper releases bundle a tarball named `data-mini.tar.gz` that mirrors the contents of `data/sample/`.
+The packaging helper (`scripts/package_release.py`) produces the tarball and an accompanying SHA256 checksum so downstream users can extract the lightweight fixtures without cloning the full repository history.
+Include the tarball when drafting the release and reference the checksum in the release notes to ease provenance tracking.

 ## Fetching public ingredients

 `scripts/data/fetch_spy.sh` downloads Yahoo Finance OHLCV data and the CBOE VIX